Twins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins and their opponents have combined to hit the over four times in their last 10 games with a total.
+- When it comes to hitting the over, the Twins and their opponents are 5-5-0 in their last 10 games with a total.

+- The Twins did not cover its most recent game with a spread.

 Twins Betting Records & Stats

-- The Twins have won 81.8% of the games this season when they were favored on the moneyline (9-2).
+- The Twins have won nine of the 12 games they were the moneyline favorite this season (75%).

-- Minnesota has never played a game this season with moneyline odds of -275 or shorter.
+- Minnesota has played as moneyline favorites of -250 or shorter in only one game this season, which it lost.

-- Based on this game's moneyline, the Twins have an implied win probability of 73.3%.
+- The Twins have an implied moneyline win probability of 71.4% in this contest.

-- Minnesota has played in 20 games with set over/under, and have combined with opponents to go over the total seven times (7-11-2).
+- Minnesota has played in 21 games with a set over/under, and have combined with its opponents to go over the total eight times (8-11-2).

-- The Twins have not had a run line set for a game this season.
+- The Twins have had a run line set for only one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.